safe-global/safe-docs/pages/safe-core-sdk/protocol-kit/reference.md

 })
 ```

-If the optional properties are not manually set, the Safe transaction returned will have the default value for each one:
+If the optional properties aren't manually set, the Safe transaction returned will have the default value for each one:

 - `operation`: `OperationType.Call` (0) is the default value.
 - `safeTxGas`: The right gas estimation is the default value.